 The council itself (in areas where it is developing), and larger regional and national housing associations are also likely to be developing.
 GWSF believes it is crucial to see a balanced programme of providers: CCHAs may be providing (on average) smaller schemes without some of the economies of scale others can bring, but they develop in the context of an intimate understanding of the wider regeneration needs of their communities.

-So as at summer 2016, many CCHAs across the GWSF area are in ongoing dialogue with their local authority partners about what contribution they can make to the programme over the next five years, and indeed over bringing forward specific sites.
+Many CCHAs across the GWSF area are in ongoing dialogue with their local authority partners about what contribution they can make to the programme, and indeed over bringing forward specific sites.

 Development in Glasgow